EYDS-CA/volunteer-victoria-kmm/README.md

 # Volunteer Victoria Canada App
-Developed in Kotlin Multiplatform Mobile with MVVM, Redux and Clean Architecture.
+Developed in Kotlin Multiplatform Mobile with MVVM and Clean Architecture.
 Using SwiftUI and Jetpack Compose.

 # Requeriments to Run